Last updated on December 11th, 2025

 What To Eat in Da Nang and Hoi An

 There are countless places to enjoy the best food in Da Nang and Hoi An.
 Among them, street food plays a big role in Central Vietnam with many local cuisines available on the many streets.
-If you are not street fans, there are also some great Vietnamese restaurants for casual Vietnamese food, offering a great chance to try regional food.
+If you are not street food fans, there are also some great Vietnamese restaurants for casual Vietnamese food, offering a great chance to try regional food.

 Here are a few local Vietnamese delicacies you have to try and listed in the Da Nang and Hoi An Food Guide: